-- Seventy-seven percent of veterans own a home, a higher homeownership rate compared to the general population, according to a National Association of Realtors (NAR) analysis of 2019 Census data.
+- 77% of veterans own a home, a higher homeownership rate than that of the general population, according to a National Association of Realtors (NAR) analysis of 2019 Census data.

 - The median home value of veteran-owned homes was $230,000, lower than the median value for homes owned by the general population ($242,000), according to the analysis by NAR.

 - More than 197,000 VA loans were guaranteed by the U.S. Department of Veterans Affairs (VA) in the second quarter of 2022, with an average loan balance of $339,280.

 - The VA guaranteed more than 1.4 million VA loans, with an average balance of $310,174, in the fiscal year 2021.

 - 95% of military members know what a VA loan is, but just 32% know this type of loan doesn’t require a down payment, according to Navy Federal Credit Union.

 - Some 80% of VA borrowers are ineligible for conventional loans, according to Veterans United Home Loans.

 Can active duty military members get a VA loan?

 Yes.
 Active duty military members qualify for VA loans.
 According to the U.S. Department of Veterans Affairs, you can qualify after serving for 90 consecutive days without a break in service.

 If you purchase a home with a VA loan, you are required to live in your home as a primary residence for 12 consecutive months.
 Obviously, doing so can be difficult if you are on active duty and deployed overseas.
 However, the VA does allow a spouse to fulfill the requirement if an active-duty family member cannot meet it.